rgleichman/rgleichman.github.io/README.md

 ###[Fixit](https://github.com/phoebesimon/fixit)###
 Fixit was our group's project for CS 169 (Software Engineering).
 We (Phoebe Simon, Chris Turney, Frank Yü,  and I) collaborated with a UC Berkeley housing employee to make a new maintenance request website using Ruby on Rails.
 This project is notable for having very high test coverage.
 ###[Heartbeat](https://github.com/rgleichman/heartBeat)###
-Heartbeat is an Android app that measures your heart rate.
+Heartbeat is an Android app I created that measures your heart rate.
 To use it, you place your phone's microphone directly on your chest, and the app listens for volume peaks.
 I wrote this while learning Android development.
 ###[Trontium Reactor](https://github.com/rgleichman/reactor)###
 This code animates a color LED ring with an Arduino.
 A touch sensor switches animations.
 This project was for a friend's product video.
 Here is the [video](https://vimeo.com/88085657), including the animations I created.